-Imaging (for Treatment Planning): PET (-CT) Methodology and Equipment (Link to Figure 2B) Process chain (Link to Figure 2C) Only use PET in combination with a CT from the same imaging series, i.e. yielding a DICOM-coupled PET-CT.
-Do not use PET for positioning or as primary delineation modality as spatial resolution and delineation criteria, i.e. specific uptake values, are too small (specific) for high accuracy needed in intracranial stereotactic treatment.
+Imaging (for Treatment Planning): PET (-CT) Aspect Methodology and Equipment (Link to Figure 2B) Process chain (Link to Figure 2C) Use Only use PET in combination with a CT from the same imaging series, i.e. yielding a DICOM- coupled PET-CT.
+Do not use PET for positioning or as primary delineation modality as spatial resolution and delineation criteria, i.e. specific uptake values, are too small (specific) for high accuracy needed in intracranial stereotactic treatment .
 So: PET is an appropriate tool only to determine staging and draw attention to relevant regions on CT and MRI.
-Methodology and Equipment (Link to Figure 2B) 1) Only use PET in combination with a CT from the same imaging series, i.e. yielding a DICOM-

-Treatment Planning: Image Handling Aspect N lethodology and Equipment (Link to Figure 2B) Process chain (Link to Figure 2C) Со- 1) It should be possible in the TPS to create an 1) Basic of all is the selection of the reference image set (CT,MRI,) which Registration overlay-image set. will be used for dose calculation.
+Treatment Planning: Image Handling Aspect Methodology and Equipment (Link to Figure 2B) Process chain (Link to Figure 2C) Co- 1) It should be possible in the TPS to create an 1) Basic of all is the selection of the reference image set (CT,MRI,) which Registration overlay-image set. will be used for dose calculation.
 2) On the overlay-image set at least co- 2) This reference image set is often handled in software as the "master- registration is possible; image set": to this image set the dose distribution and treatment time is 3) This co-registration must be at least based on calculated 3D total scanned volumes.
 3) Using automatic registration tools: 4) In intra-cranial stereotactic treatment a) Do not completely rely on automatic registration!
 Verify the outcome! deformable registration is not applicable. b) An independent verification tool or method at least over several 5) However, if used, such algorithms have to be slices should be implemented. understood very well.
 4) Be aware that each image dataset can be oriented differently in space, 6) An independent check of the method and the e.g. rotated relative to each other.
 This can induce inaccuracies in the accuracy of the co-registration should be co-registration process. performed.
 5) Imaging sets should be representable for: 7) This co-registration should be recorded within a) The actual anatomy during treatment delivery; the treatment planning process so that it b) The treatment position as close as possible (e.g. MRI images might remains available for post-evaluation. be produced in a slightly different outlining of the patient with respect to the desired treatment position) Fused-image 1) Image fusion: is allowed in treatment planning 1) Similar aspects as related to co-registration have to considered. set [54].
 2) The "master-image set" becomes the fused-image set.
 Be aware of the 2) Similar aspects as related to co-registration possible resetting of HU values.